dcbriccetti/school-pictures-extractor/README.md

 # school-pictures-extractor
-A program to extract school pictures from pages of thumbnails
+A program to extract school pictures from pages of thumbnails.
+And a program to place student names in a seating chart.